 I need to include a negative comment.
 Our biggest disappointment is the condition of some interstates.
 I know that we live in a climate with tremendous weather variations, from extremely hot to extremely cold.
 Consequently, we encounter numerous potholes as we drive.
 If I did not believe that much of the situation exists because of budget cuts, I may be more understanding.
 Honestly, it is like living in a third-world country.
 I have traveled extensively in South Africa, and their national roads, the equivalent of our interstates, are in near perfect condition.
 Wisconsin is rated 38th in the nation for the quality of its roads.
 Speaking from experience, the suburban streets are in worse shape by comparison with major arterial routes.
 Ratings for the states we traveled, where one is best, and 50 the worst, Illinois (28), Indiana (33), Kentucky (5), Tennessee (7), Georgia (26), and Florida (40).

 Another observation from today’s drive was comparing the number of automobiles to 18-wheeler trucks.
-On the open roads, between large cities, the ratio appears to be a 50/50 split.
-In the big cities, with their large proportion of commuter traffic, cars outnumber trucks.
-In our experience, it was smarter to stop at rest stops where the bathrooms were cleaner than going into town to refuel the car and use their bathrooms that were not always the most hygienic.
+On the open roads, between large cities, the ratio is a 50/50 split.
+In the big cities, with their substantial proportion of commuter traffic, cars outnumber trucks.
+In our experience, it was smarter to stop at rest stops where the bathrooms were cleaner than to go into town to refuel the car and use their bathrooms that were not always the most hygienic.

 Friday, February 19, 2021